 Migrating streaming applications from a traditional serverful deployment to a serverless platform presents unique opportunities.
-Traditional serverful deployments rely on existing workflow management frameworks such as MapReduce~\cite{condie2010mapreduce}, Apache Spark~\cite{armbrust2015spark, armbrust2018structured}, Sparrow~\cite{ousterhout2013sparrow}, Apache Flink~\cite{carbone2015apache} to provide a logically centralized scheduler for managing task assignments and resource allocation.
+In traditional serverful deployments, workflow management frameworks such as MapReduce~\cite{condie2010mapreduce}, Apache Spark~\cite{armbrust2015spark, armbrust2018structured}, Sparrow~\cite{ousterhout2013sparrow}, Apache Flink~\cite{carbone2015apache} provide a logically centralized scheduler for managing task assignments and resource allocation.
 The scheduler traditionally has various objectives, including load balancing, maximizing cluster utilization, ensuring task fairness, keeping track of distributed tasks, deciding when to schedule the next task (or set of tasks), and reacting to finished tasks or execution failures.
-A traditional serverful scheduler is not required by serverless computing.
-This is because FaaS providers are responsible for managing the containers or MicroVMs~\cite{agache2020firecracker} and serverless platforms typically provide a nearly unbounded amount of ephemeral resources.
-However, existing data systems on FaaS platforms like Starling~\cite{perron2020starling} and Lambada~\cite{muller2020lambada} \textbf{still} require a coordinator to monitor task completion and start new stages once dependencies are completed due to they use S3 as the communication medium between functions.
-They would otherwise have no way of knowing if the current query step is complete.
+Serverless computing does not require a traditional serverful scheduler because FaaS providers are responsible for managing the containers or MicroVMs~\cite{agache2020firecracker} and serverless platforms typically provide a nearly unbounded amount of ephemeral resources.
+However, existing data systems on FaaS platforms like ~\cite{perron2020starling} and Lambada~\cite{muller2020lambada} still require a coordinator to monitor task completion and start new stages once dependencies are completed due to their use of S3 as the communication medium between functions.
+Without a coordinator, these systems would have no way of knowing if the current query step is complete.